-The Isle of Cumbrae, also known as Great Cumbrae, lies on the Ayrshire coast and is roughly 4 miles long and 2 miles wide.
+The Isle of Cumbrae, also known as Great Cumbrae, lies on the Ayrshire coast and is roughly four miles long and two miles wide.

 Just a short ferry trip from Largs, Cumbrae is regarded as Scotland’s most accessible island.

-The only settlement is Millport, which curves around an attractive hilly bay on the south coast and is home to Britain's smallest cathedral.
-The Cathedral of the Isles was completed in 1851 to a design by William Butterfield, one of the leading Gothic revival architects of the day.
+The only settlement is Millport, a seaside town with a Victorian promenade which curves around an attractive hilly bay on the south coast.
+Millport is home to Britain's smallest cathedral, the Cathedral of the Isles, which was completed in 1851 to a design by William Butterfield, one of the leading Gothic revival architects of the day.

 Cumbrae is a great spot for outdoor enthusiasts.
 Cycle hire is available from the main town of Millport, and the island will not fail to delight with its miles of stunning coastline.
-Follow the Cumbrae Sensory Trail on foot or two wheels for a chance to see the island’s diverse range of bird and marine life.
+Follow the 10 miles of the circular loop around the island’s main road, which is suitable for families and offers view of North Ayrshire coast and the Isle of Bute.

 Play Millport Golf Course, the only golfing venue on Cumbrae.
 Designed by James Braid, the architect of some of Scotland’s greatest courses, Millport affords breathtaking views to Ailsa Craig, Bute and the Cowal Peninsula.